DanielsSim/hmbd/covid_models/corona_models.md

 * In both Germany and the United States, we’re missing a lot of infections – going by model 1 and model 2’s “best guess”, we’re only seeing one out of four infections in our testing (this matches official estimates)
 So let’s see the plots for a few countries.

-COVID-19 infection estimates for various countries Click to enlarge; last updated on December 18th, 2021.
+## COVID-19 infection estimates for various countries

 ![Australia](Australia.png)
 ![Austria](Austria.png)